bjameshunter/ggd3/readme.md

 #### Problems and questions:

-- Cannot update clipPath - selecting "clipPath" does not work
-  - currently getting around this by adding class "clip" and selecting that. or median doesn't make much sense, but should work.
-- Is using the super formula worth it?
-  - does it cost more to draw and animate?
 - Find smarter way to decide, during computation step, which axis is the number and which the factor.
 Currently my dtypes function returns a two tuple
   - the first is one of "number", "string", or "date"
   - the second is one of "few" or "many", 20 being the cutoff